 A girl sleeps with a man, but proceeds are pocketed by those running the exploitation ring.

-For Jane (not her real name), she started by going to parties where she would occasionally sleep with men for money.
+For Jane (not her real), she started by going to parties where she would occasionally sleep with men for money.

 “My friends would invite me to parties and hook me up with their male friends.
 This started two years ago,” she says.

-Jane adds: “Later, a woman who was once our neighbour started inviting me to entertain her guests and paid me Sh500 or Sh1, 000.
+Jane adds: “Later, a woman who was once our neighbour started inviting me to entertain her guests and paid me Sh500 or Sh1,000.
 This happened almost every weekend.
-It later became a norm.
+It later became the norm.
 I have lost count of the number of men I have slept with.”

-A few meters away, a group of prostitutes are camping near a night club.
+A few metrEs away, a group of prostitutes are camping near a night club.